ComicalCache/Mini/README.md

 Press 'v' to start selection at the current cursor position, move the cursor using all available motions Press esc to stop selection
 - 'd' to delete the selection
-- 'D' to delete the selection including the character under the cursor

 Write Mode:
 > Insert text into the buffer.